LLNL/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

   * In addition to using the ``ADD_DATA_SETUP`` macro, which is also used in the sequential variant implementation file discussed above, we define two other macros, ``ADD_DATA_SETUP_CUDA`` and ``ADD_DATA_TEARDOWN_CUDA``.
-These macros allocate GPU device data and initialize it by copying host CPU data to it, and copy data back to the host and deallocate the device data, respectively.
+The first macro allocates GPU device data needed to run a kernel and initialize the data by copying host CPU data to it.
+    After a kernel executes, the second macro copies data needed to compute a checksum to the host and then deallocates the device data.
   * A CUDA GPU kernel ``add`` is implemented for the ``Base_CUDA`` variant.
-  * The ``block_size`` template parameter for the ``ADD::runCudaVariantImpl``
-    method represents the *tuning parameter*.
+  * The method to exjcute the CUDA kernel variants ``ADD::runCudaVariantImpl`` is templated on a ``block_size`` parameter, which represents the *tuning parameter*, and is passes to the kernel lauch methods.
   * The ``RAJAPERF_GPU_BLOCK_SIZE_TUNING_DEFINE_BIOLERPLATE`` macro is
-    used to generate different kernel tunings that use the GPU thread-block sizes specified via command-line input mentioned in :ref:`build_build-label`.
+    used (outside the method implementation, to generate different kernel tuning implementations at compile-time to run the GPU ``block_size`` versions specified via command-line input mentioned in :ref:`build_build-label`.

 .. important:: Following the established implementation patterns for kernels
                in the Suite help to ensure that the code is consistent,